pulumi/docs/content/docs/intro/cloud-providers/aws/_index.md

   * `tags`: (Optional) Map of assume role session tags.
   * `transitiveTagKeys`: (Optional) Set of assume role session tag keys to pass to any subsequent sessions.
 * `dynamodbEndpoint`: (Optional) Use this to override the default endpoint URL constructed from the `region`.
 It’s typically used to connect to dynamodb-local.
 * `forbiddenAccountIds`: (Optional) List of forbidden AWS account IDs to prevent you from mistakenly using the wrong one (and potentially end up destroying a live environment).
-Conflicts with `allowedAccountIds.
+Conflicts with `allowedAccountIds`.
 * `ignoreTags`: (Optional) A JSON block with resource tag settings to ignore across all resources handled by this provider (except any individual service tag resources such as `aws.ec2.Tag`) for situations where external systems are managing certain resource tags.
 The `ignoreTags` setting can have two nested properties
   * `keys`: A list of exact resource tag keys to ignore across all resources handled by this provider.
 This configuration prevents Pulumi from returning the tag in any `tags` properties and displaying any diffs for the tag value.
 If any resource still has this tag key configured in the `tags` argument, it will display a perpetual diff until the tag is removed from the argument or `ignoreChanges` is also used.
   * `keyPrefixes`: A list of resource tag key prefixes to ignore across all resources handled by this provider.
 This configuration prevents Pulumi from returning the tag in any `tags` properties and displaying any diffs for the tag value.
 If any resource still has this tag key configured in the `tags` argument, it will display a perpetual diff until the tag is removed from the argument or `ignoreChanges` is also used.